 Women want to feel safe and secure

 When the decision is made to begin the search for the perfect boat, every one of us sits down and makes a list of the boat features and benefits that are important to us.
-When I did it, my check list of desired features lead me directly to cruising catamarans.
+When I did it, my check list of desired features lead me directly to cruising catamarans like the catamarans for sale by owner on this website.

 With their shallow draft, they were matching up to my sailing area better than a monohull and the research showed that Cruising Catamarans have a much brighter interior, (not a cave).
 They also tend to be the social hub whereever you are, as catamaran cockpits simply hold more people comfortably than a monohull.
 It’s not hard to see that catamaran galley and salon areas were made for entertaining.
 From the sailing aspect, catamarans are much better at anchor han a mono (no rolling), and they don’t heel while sailing.